tractionguest/lenel-sdk/docs/CardholdersApi.md

 end

 api_instance = SwaggerClient::CardholdersApi.new

-directory_id = 'directory_id_example' # String | Directory ID for the directory containing the active directory accounts you want to find.

-filter = 'filter_example' # String | Filter format -`<ADattr> <condition> '<value>'`.
+directory_id = 'directory_id_example' # String | Directory ID for the directory containing the active directory accounts you want to find. filter = 'filter_example' # String | Filter format -`<ADattr> <condition> '<value>'`.
 EX: `displayname has 'smith'` -  Support Conditions - `eq`, `has`.
 One specific case is `<ADattr> <eq> ''` which means AD attribute's value is empty.
 EX: `displayname eq ''` -  Support negative conditions -    `not(<ADattr.> <has> '<value>')` means AD attribute's value does not contain the input value.
 EX: `not(samaccountname has 'smith')`   `not(<ADattr.> <eq> '')` means AD attribute's value is not empty.

-version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.

-opts = {
+version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0. opts = {
-  queue: false # BOOLEAN | Queues the request as a task and returns a response identical to `GET /queue/{id}`.
+  queue: true, # BOOLEAN | Queues the request as a task and returns a response identical to `GET /queue/{id}`.
+  do_not_reset_inactivity_timer: true # BOOLEAN | If true, this request does not affect the inactivity timer - that is, the timer is not reset to zero, and continues counting from the point of the last recorded OpenAccess activity.
 }

 begin